-- 385. Readings in Literature (3) provides for study of significant writers, genres, and themes.
-Possible subjects include Chaucer, Poe, Gender and Film, Postmodernism, as well as other topics devised by faculty or requested by students.
-May be repeated with topic change. - 390.
-Advanced Creative Writing (3) provides students with practice in a variety of forms, increasing in complexity.
+390. Advanced Creative Writing (3) provides students with practice in a variety of forms, increasing in complexity.
 Individual style and voice in students' work as well as in contemporary authors are explored.
-Prerequisite: 306 or permission of instructor - 394.
-Classical Mythology (3) emphasizes Greek and Roman mythology and its influence on English and American writers.
-Various examples of Greek and Roman literature will be read in translation. - 495.
-Seminar (3) is the capstone course for English majors; students share in intensive study of a major literary work and write a paper of suitable length, applying the theoretical principles of literary criticism to that work.
+Prerequisite: 306 or permission of instructor.

+394. Classical Mythology (3) emphasizes Greek and Roman mythology and its influence on English and American writers.
+Various examples of Greek and Roman literature are read in translation.

+495. Seminar (3) is the capstone course for English majors; students share in intensive study of a major literary work and write a paper of suitable length, applying the theoretical principles of literary criticism to that work.
 Discussions focus on analyzing literature, critical reading, and research methods.
 Students are expected to make a brief oral presentation at the end of the semester, summarizing their work.
 Offered each semester on a subject selected by the instructor.
-Prerequisites: 320; senior status or permission of department chair
+Prerequisite or Co-requisite: 320; senior status or permission of department chair.